Compared to the

 - Go to the payment page

-- Click on the back button or link (back to the merchant's site)
+- Click on the back button or link to return to the merchant's site

-For card payments, we need the card number, the card’s expiration date, and the CVV.
+Card payments require the card number, the card expiration date, and the CVV.
 The form may contain other fields, such as the cardholder’s name, ZIP code, CURP, and others.

-The Payment page can display Apple Pay/Google Pay buttons.
+The Payment Page can display Apple Pay and Google Pay buttons.

 Terms and Conditions

 There is an option to add a link to your policies.
-If the terms and conditions are not set up, we don’t display them.
+If the terms and conditions are not set up, the payment page does not contain the block about them.

-The value of terms and conditions (link to them) can be set via:
+The link to terms and conditions can be set:

-The language in which the information is displayed on the Payment page is determined by:
+The language of the information on the payment page is determined by:

-In addition, we always leave the user the option to switch to English.
+In addition, customers always have an option to switch to English.